 - 500 ml (2 cups) Homemade vegetable stock

 - 1 pinch Sea salt and black pepper

-- Drain the mushrooms and add to the pan with a ladle of the stock.
+- Add 30 g Dried mushrooms to the pan with a ladle of the 500 ml Homemade vegetable stock.
 Keep adding a ladle of stock at a time and waiting until the rice has absorbed the stock before adding another until you have used all the stock.
-This should take around 20-25 minutes.30 g Dried mushrooms, 500 ml Homemade vegetable stock
+This should take around 20-25 minutes.

-- Stir the spinach and lemon juice in and serve with fresh parsley and parmesan on top.0.5 Lemon, 4 tablespoon Fresh parsley, 20 g Parmesan
+- Stir in the spinach juice of 0.5 Lemonerve with 4 tablespoon Fresh parsley and 20 g Parmesan on top.

 - Keep this mushroom and spinach risotto vegan by skipping the Parmesan or using a vegetarian alternative.
 You could also stir through some oat creme fraiche to add a bit of creaminess.

 - This is a good way to use up leftover cheese and herbs, so feel free to mix them up.
 Goats cheese and chives also goes well in this recipe.
 Stilton also goes really well in a mushroom risotto.

 - Add a sprinkling of pine nuts before serving for some extra texture.

 - Swap the risotto rice for brown rice or quinoa, but be mindful that the cooking times would vary.